marimo-team/marimo/docs/guides/tests.md

 # Running unit tests with pytest

-Since marimo notebooks are just Python scripts, you can test them with
+Since marimo notebooks are Python programs, you can test them using [`pytest`](https://docs.pytest.org/en/stable/), a popular testing framework for Python.

+For example,

 ```bash
 pytest test_notebook.py
 ```

-[`pytest`](https://docs.pytest.org/en/stable/), a popular testing framework for Python, will run all the tests in `test_notebook.py` and show you the results. pytest detects tests by looking for functions that start with `test_`, so renaming your cell `test_*`, will automatically make it testable.
-For example, the following notebook:
+runs and tests all notebook cells whose names start with `test_`.

+!!! tip "Naming cells"

+    Name a cell by giving its function a name in the file format, or using the cell action menu in the notebook editor.

+!!! note "Use marimo notebooks just like normal pytest tests"

+    Include test notebooks (notebooks whose names start with `test_`) in your standard test suite, and `pytest` will discover them automatically.
+    In addition, you can write self-contained notebooks that contain their own unit tests, and run `pytest` on them directly (`pytest my_notebook.py`).

+## Example

+Running `pytest` on the the following notebook

 ```python
 # content of test_notebook.py